CassioML/cassio-website/docs/frameworks/llamaindex/about.md

 ## Available components

-CassIO powers integration with LlamaIndex, making it possible to easily develop LLM applications within this framework while taking advantage of Astra DB / Cassandra as the storage system.
+CassIO powers integrations with LlamaIndex, making it possible to easily develop LLM applications within this framework while taking advantage of Astra DB / Cassandra as the storage system.